Six Mistakes in Brewing Pu’er Tea

 3. Boiling Brewing Method

 For teas made from coarser and older leaves, such as aged leaf teas or small green tangerines, simply pouring boiling water may not fully extract the effective components, potentially wasting the tea.
 Therefore, these types of aged teas can be brewed by boiling.
-Using or glass tea wares allows you to enjoy the dynamic scene of the water boiling and the tea floating, as well as the changing colors of the tea infusion, adding to the enjoyment of brewing the tea.
+Using porcelain or glass tea wares allows you to enjoy the dynamic scene of the water boiling and the tea floating, as well as the changing colors of the tea infusion, adding to the enjoyment of brewing the tea.

 4. Special Brewing Method